AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
->Filter in on Marketing Channels, Sub Channels, and/or Campaigns in which you know the Marketing Spend data is complete and accurate.
+>Filter in on Marketing Channels, Subchannels, and/or Campaigns in which you know the Marketing Spend data is complete and accurate.
 The example above is for all Marketing Channels, but if some Channels don't have the related Marketing Spend data uploaded, the ROI reporting could be inaccurate.
 See the example below, this time in the 'ROI' board that is focused on the Campaigns within the Marketing Channel of "Paid Search", a Channel with very granular Marketing Spend data via the integrations.

 ![](assets/bizible-reporting-guide-7.png)